benfasoli/air-trend/README.md

 ### Disabling devices

-Each device can be enabled or disabled by setting the `active` configuration key.
+Each device can be enabled or disabled by setting the `is_active` configuration key.

 If a device is disabled, it will be ignored until the next time the service is restarted.